raquelcps/hi/README.md

 Besides wanting to start a project and get my coding confidence back up, I was also curious about React because I hadn't worked with it much.
 I thought it would be good practice to work my way through the documentatation and component architecture.

 ## Customizations
-Added fonts
+- New fonts
-Added a new SiteCredits section component
+- New SiteCredits section component
+- Various styling adjustments

+## TODOs
+With more time, I'd like to:
+- make the site tab navigable
+- add tests (at least integration tests)